patrycjapetryk/jf-curly-shearling/README.md

 # Jenny Fairy Curly Shearling

 Landing Page for Jenny Fairy, a fashion brand.
-It was built using Vanilla JS, PUG, SCSS, and Vite.
+It was built using Vanilla JS, SCSS, and Vite.

 - **Online version**: [Open live demo](https://jf-curly-shearling.netlify.app/)